go-vela/community/proposals/2021/07-22_log-streaming.md

 * [go-vela/worker](https://github.com/go-vela/worker/compare/feature/log_streaming/opt_two?expand=1)
 * [go-vela/server](https://github.com/go-vela/server/compare/feature/log_streaming/opt_two?expand=1)

+> NOTE:
+>
-The time interval I chose to use in the above code is `1s`.
+> The time interval I chose to use in the above code is `1s`.
+>

-However, we could choose any time interval we deem fit for this use-case.
+> However, we could choose any time interval we deem fit for this use-case.
+>

-Also, we'd likely make this time interval configurable to provide more flexibility.
+> Also, we'd likely make this time interval configurable to provide more flexibility.

 ### Option 3

 This option involves updating the [go-vela/pkg-executor](https://github.com/go-vela/pkg-executor) codebase to stream logs to the [go-vela/server](https://github.com/go-vela/server) via WebSocket.

-To accomplish this, new endpoints were added to the server that can accept websocket connections and upload logs to the database on a regular time interval.
+To accomplish this, new endpoints were added to the server that can accept websocket connections.

+Once a websocket connection is open, the server will capture and upload logs to the database on a regular time interval.

-A brief explanation of how the code works:
+**A brief explanation of how the code works:**

 1. service/step starts running on a worker producing logs
 2. worker opens a websocket connection to the server